 “Oh, Pollo!” she starts out, gathering the other regular’s attention, “Yeah!
 I take a shiv.
 I stab him with a shiv, man!”

 They inevitably do not understand our humor.
-It belongs to us.
+It belongs to us, after all – They don’t live in the Airport District.
 It has been steeping for 7 years.
-The same joke - every day - like crossword puzzles.
+The same joke – every day – like so many unfinished crossword puzzles.

 The laughter from the half dozen Mexicans lulls the unsuspecting new customers into accepting the reality that this actually is, a remodeled Winchell’s donut franchise and not a Vietnamese refugee camp.